How to Protect Your FBA Business from Copycats

-If you decide to run a Fulfilment by Amazon (FBA) business, you’ll get a lot of perks.
-Your products will be sent to an Amazon fulfillment center, where they’ll pick, pack and ship your items to customers, all for a small fee.
+If you decide to run a Fulfilment by Amazon (FBA) business, you will get a lot of perks.
+Your products will be sent to an Amazon fulfillment center, where they will pick, pack and ship your items to customers, all for a small fee.
 FBA businesses are convenient, and you get the benefit of Amazon’s experienced and efficient workforce.

-It's not uncommon, and many FBA businesses complain about it.
-Customers are disadvantaged because they receive a product that doesn't meet their expectations, and you lose business to someone selling imitations of your products at a price point you can't compete with.
+It is not uncommon, and many FBA businesses complain about it.
+Customers are disadvantaged because they receive a product that does not meet their expectations.
+Essentially, you end up losing business to someone selling imitations of your products at a price point you cannot compete with.

-If you're worried about counterfeit products, there are ways you can protect your Amazon brand.
-Prevention is always better than a cure, and taking precautions from the start can help deter potential copycats.
+If you are worried about counterfeit products, there are ways you can protect your Amazon brand.
+Prevention is always better than a cure, and taking the necessary precautions from the start can help deter potential copycats.

 Patent Your Idea

 If you have a unique idea, then you should do everything you can to protect it.
 Patents and trademarks can be expensive, but they may be worth it in the long run.
-It's also a good practice to speak to a patent attorney before sharing your idea.
-They'll be able to give you up-to-date advice and help you choose the best option for your business type.
+It is also a good practice to speak to a patent attorney before sharing your idea.
+They will be able to give you up-to-date advice and help you choose the best option for your business type.

 For an added layer of protection, make sure you sign up for the Amazon Brand Registry program.
-You'll get a range of tools that you can use to build and protect your brand.
+In doing so, you will get a range of tools that you can use to build and protect your brand.
 For example, you can use automation to detect infringements and inaccurate information.
 And you can report violations, with staff available to help you 24 hours a day.

 Show Off Your Logo